 and pursuant to the order of a physician, is guilty of an offense..”

-MQAC wants the approval by the Secretary (SHHS) to be required not just for treatment of “other recognized medical condition” but also for treatment of “a disease”.
-They argue that the sentence should be read in the conjunctive: the approval is necessary both for the treatment of diseases AND for medical conditions.
+MQAC argues that the approval by the Secretary (SHHS) is required not just for treatment of “other recognized medical condition” (i.e. non-diseases like being too short etc.) but also that the approval of the Secretary is required for each “disease” being treated.
+Again, this would mean HGH is the only US drug which can not be used off label.
+MQAC argues that the sentence should be read in the conjunctive: the approval is necessary both for the treatment of diseases AND for medical conditions.
 On the contrary, over 26,000 medical doctors and scientists in 110 countries (www.a4m.com) disagree: we doctors read that sentence in the disjunctive: wherein the “or” implies that HGH can be used to treat both diseases OR specific medical conditions (which are not diseases) provided that those specific medical conditions are approved by the Secretary.
 For example, AIDs (the disease) is not considered to benefit from HGH but people who are wasting from AIDs (“AIDs wasting” is a medical condition, not a disease) can receive HGH since the Secretary of Health and Human Services has approved HGH for the treatment of AIDs wasting.
 What is another example of a “medical condition” where the prescription of HGH is approved by the Secretary of HHS?
 Just being too short: “idiopathic short stature – non-growth hormone deficient short stature” – indeed, this entirely cosmetic medical condition is certainly not a disease, but it has been approved by the Secretary of HHS for the use of HGH.

 - Vicodin acetaminophen/hydrocodone